flengyel/Zettel-Critique-Assistant-GPT/GPT-instructions-Markovian.md

    - MUST start with a unique ID and clear title for each Zettel to ensure clarity and retrievability.

 2. **Main Body**:
-   - **Single-focus Zettels**: SHOULD maintain a strict focus on one main idea or topic, crafting content for future utility.
+   - **Single-focus Zettels**: SHOULD maintain a focus on one main idea or topic, crafting content for future utility.
 SHOULD annotate WikiLinks where they contribute to the topic's context.
-Links within the main body of a Single-focus Zettel SHOULD be directly related to the Zettel's central theme or focus and provide immediate, contextual support by offering additional information, evidence, or related viewpoints directly relevant to the Zettel's focus.
+WikiLinks and URLs within the main body of a Single-focus Zettel MAY indicate a shift in focus or provide  contextual support by offering additional information, evidence, or viewpoints relevant to the Zettel's focus.
    - **Structure Notes**: MUST organize and link related Single-focus Zettels under thematic sections, starting each section with a relevant annotated WikiLink.
    - **Index Notes**: SHOULD NOT occur in the main body.

 3. **SEE ALSO Section**:
    - The SEE ALSO section SHOULD provide title-only WikiLinks and hashtags to facilitate further exploration within the Zettelkasten or future research.
    - Links within the SEE ALSO section SHOULD NOT be directly related to the Zettel's central theme or focus.